GennadyGS/CubeSharp/CubeSharp.md

         .ToDictionary(kvp => kvp.Key, kvp => kvp.Value));
 ```

-Notice, that this code does not depend neither on specific cube nor on any concrete definitions.
-It builds the tabular report, in which rows correspond to all dimensions but last and columns correspond to the last dimension.
-It is due to the fact, that `CubeResult` instance contains all necessary information and meta-information to create such report.
-It illustrates the idea that it is possible to create generic transformation of any cube to particular representation, like collection, table or tree.
+Notice that this code is generic: it does not depend on any specific cube or definitions.
+It builds a tabular report where rows correspond to all dimensions except the last, and columns correspond to the last dimension.
+This is possible because `CubeResult` contains all the necessary information to create such a report.
+This demonstrates that you can create generic transformations of any cube into a collection, table, or tree.

-Let's create generic transformation of cube to table similar to demonstrated in example.

-For beginning, we can build the single table row in form of dictionary, which keys correspond to indexes e.g. in dimension `0` (customerId) and which values contain aggregated values:
+For example, to build a single table row as a dictionary (keys are indexes in dimension `0`, values are aggregated values):

 ```csharp
 cube